 Tiger FM

-Museveni pushes Pan-Africanism, economic integration as Kyagulanyi campaigns face chaos
+Museveni promotes pan-africanism and economic integration as Kyagulanyi’s campaigns encounter chaos

 11 January 2026, 12:14 pm

-Museveni and Hon Janet (with masks) with University guild presidents at Nakasero yesterday
+President Museveni and Hon.
+Janet Museveni (wearing masks) with University Guild Presidents at Nakasero yesterday.

 By Ronald Ssemagonja

-National Resistance Movement party flag bearer Yoweri Museveni Tibuhaburwa yesterday held meetings with various groups of people whom he urged to champion Uganda and Africa as a whole.
+National Resistance Movement (NRM) party flag bearer Yoweri Museveni Tibuhaburwa yesterday held meetings with various groups of people, urging them to champion Uganda and Africa as a whole.

 In Nakawa, Kampala, he met local leaders and delivered a speech on the country’s economic progress.